GeoKnow/FAGI-gis/README.md

  2. A shortcut to start the provide Virtuoso triple store (Currently requires to be **Run As Administrator**)
  3. A shortcut to the FAGI-gis web interface

-Upon installation, FAGI-gis is available at http://localhost:port/fagi-gis-service.
+Upon installation, FAGI-gis will be available at *"http://localhost:port/fagi-gis-service"*.

 The main interface consists of a menu bar and a map preview.
 The user supplies his data sources and is presented with several options to control the fusion process.
 Geometric information is previewed on the map at all stages.